udacity/FCND-FixedWing/README.md

 ## Evaluation ##

 The longitudinal, lateral/directional, and full 3D challenges will be evaluated for successful completion of the objectives.
+Success completion of the controller

 ### Inconsistent Results ###

 The scenarios/challenges are evaluated within Unity using the true aircraft position.
-Due to asynchronous communication between the Python controller and Unity, successive runs of the same scenario with the same controller may yield different results depending on the machine speed of your machine and/or other processes running on it.
+Due to asynchronous communication between the Python controller and Unity, successive runs of the same scenario with the same controller may yield different results depending on the speed of your machine and/or other processes running on it.

 If this is the case here are some tips to help get a consistent result:

 - Don't stress!
 Implementing controllers for aircraft in the real world yield different results every time they are tested!
 If you can get a successful result more than 50% of the time, save the log file from one of the successful runs.
-Most likely the implementation will be a success when evaluated because it will be run sufficiently fast machines.
+Most likely the implementation will be a success when evaluated because it will be run on sufficiently fast machines.
 - Tune the gains to not only meet the objectives of the scenarios but also exceed them.
 - Try being less aggressive on your inner loops (smaller gains)
 - Use the simple graphics setting available in the simulation.